tennesseeBonner1/PiBlink/README.md

 within it.

 - **AnalysisSettingsUI.ui** & **AnalysisSettingsWindow.py**:
+    GUI window for displaying/editing the parameters for re-analyzing a session.

 - **AnalysisSettingsManager.py**:
+    Manages the re-analysis feature of the program including the re-analysis window.

 - **DisplaySettingsUI.ui** & **DisplaySettingsWindow.py**:
     All the settings for the display settings window are initialized and all of the various text elements of this window are modified and updated.